henry-anderson/HTTPicnic/README.md

 # HTTPicnic
-A Java library that greatly simplifies the process of sending HTTP requests and handling their responses.
+HTTPicnic is a Java library that greatly simplifies the process of sending HTTP requests and handling their responses.

 [View the Javadocs here](https://henry-anderson.github.io/HTTPicnic/)